pomerium/pomerium/docs/enterprise/reference/configure.md

 This setting specifies which signing algorithm to use when signing the upstream attestation JWT.
 Cryptographic algorithm choice is subtle, and beyond the scope of this document, but we suggest sticking to the default `ES256` unless you have a good reason to use something else.

-Be aware that any RSA based signature method may be an order of magnitude lower than [elliptic curve] variants like EdDSA (`ed25519`) and ECDSA (`ES256`).
+Be aware that any RSA based signature method may be an order of magnitude lower than [elliptic curve] variants like ECDSA (`ES256`).
 For more information, checkout [this article](https://www.scottbrady91.com/JOSE/JWTs-Which-Signing-Algorithm-Should-I-Use).

 ### Proxy

 #### Certificate Authority

 Certificate Authority is set when behind-the-ingress service communication uses custom or self-signed certificates.